idoCo10/Wi-Fi-Probe-Monitor/README.md

 # WiFi Probe Monitor

-A Bash script for Kali Linux to capture live Wi-Fi probe requests and display them in an organized way.
+A Bash script for Kali Linux to capture live Wi-Fi probe requests of Devices around you and display them in an organized way.
-It shows devices, their vendors (via OUI), SSIDs they probe for, and highlights devices open to any network.
+It shows devices, their vendors (via OUI), AP names they probe for, Counter to display how many probe requests made for each.
+The script also attempt to get the APs details (using Airodump-ng) like BSSID, Encryption, Channel and Power.
+We can also see devices that are open to any network (<MISSING> probe).

 ## Features